 The aim of the document was to ensure buildings were constructed or modified to provide greater energy efficiency and tackle the problem.
 As climate change research continued, Part L was further reviewed for England and Wales, to take effect from April 2006.
-The new goals of the document were to reduce CO2 emissions by 20% on new build dwellings and 27% on buildings other than dwellings, these reductions were taken from the baseline of 1990 and are thought to be achievable by 2010.
+The new goals of the document were to reduce CO2 emissions by 20% on new build dwellings, and 27% on buildings other than dwellings by 2010.
+Certainly, further amendments have been made since then, the latest being as recent as 2016.

 The best way to assess how well insulated, or efficient a building is at conserving energy, is to measure the U-value of its various building elements e.g. walls, roof, windows etc.